-The Belle Haven Child Development Center provides licensed, subsidized early childhood education and development services for income-qualified children ages three to five years.
-The program's daily curriculum is designed to support the socio-emotional, physical and cognitive age-appropriate development of the children and their families.
+The Belle Haven Child Development Center provides licensed, subsidized early childhood education and development services for incomequalified children ages three to five years.
+The program's daily curriculum is designed to support the socio-emotional, physical, and cognitive age-appropriate development of the children and their families.
 Daily nutritional breakfast, lunch and afternoon snack are integral to the program.
 Services are funded in part by grant funding from the State of California.

 The Menlo Children's Center provides licensed early childhood education for children ages 18 months through five years.
-The program's daily curriculum includes activities to support the socio-emotional, physical and cognitive age-appropriate development of the children, as well as a nutritional component.
+The program's daily curriculum include activities to support the socioemotional, physical, and cognitive age-appropriate development of the children, as well as a nutritional component.